rachelrakov/Intro_to_Machine_Learning/sections/installation.md

 ```

-Note that you can also download the [Jupyter Notebook](classification.mdintroduction.mdintro_to_ml_with_python.ipynb) for this lesson to follow along
+Note that you can also download the [Jupyter Notebook](classification.mdintroduction.mdintro_to_ml_with_python.ipynb) for this lesson to follow along.

-Note that you can also download the [Jupyter Notebook](classification.mdintroduction.mdclassification.mdintroduction.mdintro_to_ml_with_python.ipynb) for this lesson to follow along

 [<<< Previous](introduction.md) | [Next >>>](classification.md)